AP English Language and Composition — Strategy & Practice Drills

 The drills below are organized by the four big ideas, with separate Reading and Writing drills for each.
 The Mixed Skills I and II drills are harder and combine question types, as they appear in the more difficult passage sets on the actual exam.

 Approach each drill the way you’ll approach the real exam: read the full passage carefully, identify the writer’s purpose, and think about the question before looking at the answer choices.
-After completing a drill, read every explanation — not just the questions you missed.
-The explanations are designed to teach the reasoning pattern, not just identify the correct answer, and the pattern is what transfers to new questions on test day.
+After completing a drill, read every explanation, including the ones for questions you got right.
+The explanations are written to teach the reasoning pattern, and the pattern is what transfers to new questions on test day.
+Knowing the correct answer alone won’t get you there.
+For quick review of the rhetorical devices and argumentative moves these drills keep surfacing, use the AP Lang key terms list alongside your drill work.

 AP English Language Drills